ZarIey/SalvatoreSpina/README.md

 - 🌱 I’m currently learning **Python, JavaScript**

-- 👨‍💻 All of my projects are available at [salvatorespina.netflify.app]

 - 📫 How to reach me **sspina.salvatore@gmail.com**

 - ⚡ Fun fact **There was a bear enlisted in the polish army who made it to the rank of Corporal.
 He also smoked, drank and carried weapons to the front during battles.
 His name was Wojtek.**